 For a variety of podcasts designed for professionals in the field of oncology, see the ASCO Podcasts.

-This podcast explains what to expect during a computed tomography, or CT, scan.
+This podcast explains what to expect during a magnetic resonance imaging, or MRI, scan.

 In this podcast, we talk about how to cope when switching to a new doctor, where to search for oncologists, and how to narrow down your list of doctors to find the right one for you.

 This podcast discusses what to expect from anesthesia, including the four most common types.

 Strategies that you can use to get a good night's sleep.